rlugojr/linkurious-enterprise-manual/Getting-Started/Installing.md

 4. If you need to change the URL of Neo4j or specify a user/password, edit the configuration file with your favorite editor.
 When adding a user/password, remember to put these strings between quotes (`"`).

 5. If your deployment is security critical, please make sure that you will not run Linkurious with a `root` account.

+5. Make sure that Neo4j is running.

+6. Run `linkurious-linux\start.sh` to launch Linnkurious.

 ### Mac OSX systems